 of you in it.

-But, I argue against the tide of history.
-Before this is over, the Z generation will
+history.
+Before this is over, the Z

-shock the Y. The current trend will run
+generation will shock the Y. The current

-start anew.
-Our only hope - and history does offer some encouragement – is that
+the cycle will start anew.
+Our only hope - and history does offer some

-for each step backward taken, we take two forward, so that over the ages we do
+encouragement – is that for each step backward taken, we take two forward, so

 So, there is nothing special about Ms.